 You’ll hear many variations of tall tales if you venture out on a ghost tour in Savannah, but just know that I always do my best to separate fact from fiction — at least as much as possible when dealing with the speculative topic of ghosts.

 If I ever find contradictory information to something I’ve written about previously, I’ll go back and correct it.
-I try not to be a source of misinformation.
+I try not to be a source of misinformation, and one of my favorite pastimes is debunking ghost stories.

 Savannah is interesting enough without any embellishment.